ncherric/Iliad-ReadtheDocs/docs/tutorial/snp_array.rst

 This module is currently limited to Illumina_ microarrays on the basis of the software tools and support and product file downloads.
 It is configured to the MEGA_ microarray, meaning download files are pointed to MEGA support files and product files.
 It does possess the capability to be adapted to other microarrays.
-Pull requests and collobarations are welcomed.
+Pull requests and contributions are welcomed.

 Basics
 ======